DrikoldLun/springit/README.md

 ### 3.1 Common Application Properties & H2 Database
 Data sourse: spring.datasource.[data-username/password...]
-Web console: link to H2 in-memory database h2 datasource setting in application.properties: spring.datasource.url=jdbc:h2:mem:springit
+Web console: link to H2 in-memory database

+connect to h2
+h2 datasource setting in application.properties:
+spring.datasource.url=jdbc:h2:mem:springit
 spring.datasource.username=sa
 spring.datasource.password=

+### 3.2 connect to Mysql
+spring.jpa.hibernate.ddl-auto=create
+spring.datasource.url=jdbc:mysql://localhost:3306/springit?allowPublicKeyRetrieval=true&useSSL=false
+spring.datasource.username=springit
+spring.datasource.password=
+in mysql workbench:
+add user, give privilege
+execute:
+use springit;
+select * from link/comment/vote

+### 3.3 Database Schema & Data
+turn on in application.properties spring.datasource.initialization-mode=always
+then add in resources: schema.sql for creating/dropping the db, data.sql for writting some data into the db

+### 3.4 Command line runner (interface)
+first method:
+2 CLRs, 1 for database initialization, the other for doing something else, all in com.lunz.springit use @Order(num) to schedule the order for these 2 CLRs

+second method (for this project): use bean in SpringitApplication

+### 3.5 explore repository
+define a method in repository just follows the query scheme e.g. Link findByTitle(String title) in LinkRepository